 Let’s shop at Tsukiji Market！

-- Tons of tuna come into the market.
+- Many tons of tuna come through the market.
 Both fresh, as in sashimi (raw fish) and frozen are available; “nama-maguro,” or fresh tuna for eating on the spot and frozen tuna for preserving.
-There are many specialty stores for tuna which sell not only “oo-toro” (fatty-tuna), “chu-toro” (the belly area of the tuna) and “akami” (the leaner meat from the sides), but also rare parts of the tuna as “medama” (the eyeballs of tuna), which are cooked.
+There are many specialty stores for tuna selling not only “oo-toro” (fatty-tuna), “chu-toro” (from the belly area of the tuna) and “akami” (leaner meat from the sides of the tuna), but also rare parts of the tuna, such as “medama” (the eyeballs of the tuna), which are cooked before eating.

 - Other Fresh Seafood and Shellfish鮮魚貝類

-- You can find other delicious seasonal catch of the day in the showcase.
+- You can find a wide variety of delicious seasonal catch-of-the-day displayed in the showcases.
 Frozen crabs, shrimps, and scallops are very popular and available throughout the year.

-- “Himono” is a traditional salting and air-drying process used to preserve fish for a long time.
-The process helps concentrate the umami flavor or tastiness of the fish.
+- “Himono” is a traditional salting and air-drying process used for long-term preservation of fish.
+The process helps concentrate the umami flavor or robust tastiness of the fish.

 - Meat, Poultry and Eggs肉類・卵

-- There is more to Tsukiji Market than fish–beef, pork, chicken, and fresh eggs!
-Tender, juicy, marbled beef bearing names of their origin are showcased along with meat from overseas.
+- There is more to Tsukiji Market than fish.
+You also will be able to find beef, pork, chicken, and fresh eggs!
+Tender, juicy, marbled Japanese beef bearing the names of their origin are showcased along with meat imported from overseas.

-Some countries have strict restrictions in terms of taking into country any meat products, please check your local customs regulations before your purchase.
+Some countries have strict restrictions on bringing any meat products into their countries, so please carefully check your local customs regulations before your purchase.